Published at

 • A GitHub MCP Server can pull down repositories and issues.

-When the MCP Client asks a question, the relevant MCP Server securely fetches the data from its specific source, formats it, and hands it back to the Client.
-The AI then reads this new context and gives you a perfect, customized answer.
+When the MCP client asks a question, the relevant MCP server fetches the data from its specific source, formats it, and hands it back to the client.
+The AI can then use that returned context to produce a more relevant, grounded answer.

 A Practical Example: MCP in Action